nopnop2002/Raspberry-ili9340spi/README.md

 #define C_S  8  // GPIO8=Pin#24
 ```

-As far as I know, there are these libraries.
+As far as I know, there are these WiringPi libraries.
 - WiringPi for OrangePi
 - WiringPi for BananaPi
 - WiringPi for NanoPi